You are required to change your password before you can log in to the site, please enter your new password in the fields below:

 This book offers realistic sustenance to practitioners struggling with the new demands on clergy.

 David Hoyle is Dean of Bristol Cathedral.
 He advises on the selection of candidates for ordination training, has taught on two theological courses, and is a governor of Ripon College Cuddesdon.
 He has been Diocesan Director of Ministry for nearly eight years.
 He is widely experienced in ministerial review at a senior level and is on the Archbishops' Development and Appointments Group, at the heart of the new leadership culture.
 He is in demand as a conference and seminar speaker on ministry and the themes in this book.
 He has a PhD in Church History (Cambridge) which has been published (Reformation and Religious Identity, Boydell) and taught theology in Cambridge.

 David Hoyle has crafted a miniature spiritual masterpiece.
 This is an exceptional book - wise, reflective and inspiring at every turn.
 It comprises a beautiful blend of hopefulness and realism.
 In our respective vocations, the longest journey is often between the head and the heart.
-In David Hoyle, we have a truly exceptional spiritual companion - someone to help us understand how our calling shapes our lives, and how we, in turn, might respond to and shape that same calling.
+In The Pattern of Our Calling, we have a truly exceptional spiritual companion - someone to help us understand how our calling shapes our lives, and how we, in turn, might respond to and shape that same calling.
 It is rare to find a book that adds new insight in this arena.
-Yet this book brings fresh insight that will enable all those who are seeking to find; and then in finding, to begin to comprehend the enormity of what God has called us too.
 I warmly commend this book.
 It is one to treasure; and, quite simply, a gem. -- Martyn Percy

 Poor copy binned.
 A pity the packaging was not better.